DiseaseTranscriptomicsLab/markeR/README.md

 ## Requirements

-This package is officially supported on `R > 4.4.0`. ⚠️ Compatibility with older R versions depends on the specific versions of dependencies installed.
-Older versions of `R` may work, but are not officially supported due to upstream dependency constraints.
+This package is officially supported on `R > 4.5.0`. ⚠️ Older versions of `R` may work, but are not officially supported due to upstream dependency constraints.
 In some cases, installing older versions of dependencies (e.g., via `renv`, `CRAN` snapshots, or `checkpoint`) can restore compatibility.

 ## Common Workflow